 In the advanced stage, the focus is on managing complexity and having a breadth of knowledge.

-It is also necessary to become familiar with the syntax of the building blocks: the how of programming.
+In addition to conceptually understanding each building block, it is also crucial to become familiar with the syntax of it: the how of programming.
 The beginner must learn precisely which symbols to type in which order to make the computer understand them.

 It is crucial to have enough practice actually writing code with each building block that it can be naturally used in different contexts.